 Skip to main content

-The monitoring agent installed on Compute virtual machines can collect journald logs from systemd services and forward them to Logging.
+The monitoring agent installed on Compute virtual machines can collect journald logs from systemd services and forward them to Observability Logs.
 This allows you to centralize and analyze system-level logs from your VMs.

 Enable journald log collection